bjornbytes/maf/README.md

 maf
 ===

 A small 3D math library for Lua.

-Inspired by [cpml](https://github.com/excessive/cpml).
+**Features**

+- Single file
+- Uses optimized LuaJIT structs if available
+- Supports vectors and quaternions
+- Provides an ugly API that is garbage-free as well as a pretty API that generates garbage.

+Check out [cpml](https://github.com/excessive/cpml) if you're looking for something with more features.

 Example
 ---